Symmetry-protected dissipative preparation of matrix product states: Generalization to symmetric MPSs

-In this section, we generalize our protocol for a broader class of translation-invariant MPS with internal symmetry.
-We first introduce notations and a few useful known properties of translation-invariant MPS in Sec.~\ref{sec:notations}, which will be referenced in subsequent sections.
-More detailed description and proofs of these properties can be found in Ref.~\cite{MPSreview}.
-We then discuss the meaning of internal symmetry of MPS in Sec.~\ref{sec:InternalSymmetry}.
-Lastly, we define and analyze the generalization of our protocol in Sec.~\ref{sec:general} and \ref{sec:parallelgeneral}.
+In this appendix, we provide additional details on how to generalize our protocol for a broader class of translation-invariant MPSs with internal symmetry.
+We first introduce notation and elaborate on a few useful properties (including injectivity) of translation-invariant MPSs in Sec.~\ref{sec:notations}.
+More detailed descriptions and proofs of these properties can be found in Ref.~\cite{MPSreview}.
+We then discuss the meaning of internal symmetry of MPSs in Sec.~\ref{sec:InternalSymmetry}.
+Finally, we describe and analyze the generalization of our protocol in Sec.~\ref{sec:general}, and prove the lower bound for the minimum complexity of decay channels.